Just like ‘mix-in-a-jar’ gifts you’ve seen for cookies and muffins, this Dog Biscuit Mix in a Jar gift is for a special furry someone.

 - Festive ribbon and a pre-made bow to place on top of the jar.

-- 1 gift tag – Download a cute paw holiday gift tag at the Modern Dog magazine website.
+- 1 gift tag – Download a cute paw holiday gift tag at the Modern Dog magazine website or make your own tag.

 – 2-1/2-cups whole-wheat flour